Biography of Thomas Fowler

 Fowler was self taught with the only book Ward's Mathematician's Guide—John Ward's Young Mathematician's Guide.
 About 1800 he became a printer and bookseller.

 Thomas spent his whole life in Torrington.
-He married to Mary Copp on 21st of February, 1813.
-They had at least eleven children, but, as was common at this time, several died before reaching adulthood; the average life-expectancy was only 40 in the 1830's.
-The genius of Thomas Fowler is evident in some of his children, particularly his daughter Caroline, who was composing books i.e. taking the print and placing it back to front and upside down in a composing stick ready for printing, by the age of eight.
+He married to Mary Copp on 21 February, 1813.
+They had at least eleven children, but, as it was common at this time, several died before reaching adulthood; the average life-expectancy was only 40 in the 1830's.
+The genius of Thomas Fowler is evident in some of his children, particularly his daughter Caroline, who was composing books, i.e. taking the print and placing it back to front and upside down in a composing stick ready for printing, by the age of eight.

 In 1828 Fowler patented the Thermosiphon (British Patent number 5711).
 This was to become the modern central heating system.
 A heating system based on a design by Thomas Fowler was installed at Bicton, then part of the Rolle Estate and received great acclaim in the Gardener's Magazine of 1829.

 "Mr Fowler has had the good fortune to hit on the idea that water may be heated and made to circulate through a siphon, as well as through horizontal pipes, or by force through pipes in any direction; provided always, that the height of the siphon be not greater than to be counter-balanced by the pressure of the atmosphere; say not greater than 30 feet.
 Any person might have discovered the same thing by reflection, or in answer to the question asked; but we are not aware that the idea has occurred, either to the original inventor of the hot-water system, Bonnemain; to its introducers into England, Bolton and Watt; to its subsequent introducer; Chabbanes; to Count Romford; and to its reinventors, or English inventors, Atkinson and Bacon; or to any to any of the numerous engineers now occupied in applying this mode of heating."